-- · the relevant regional vegetation management codes - site data should be recorded in a form compatible with the Queensland Herbarium CORVEG database and HERBRECS - the minimum site size should be 10 × 50 metres - a complete list of species present at each site should be recorded - · the surveys to include species structure, assemblage, diversity and abundance - · the relative abundance of plant species present to be recorded - any plant species of conservation, cultural, commercial or recreational significance to be identified - specimens of species listed as protected plants under the Nature Conservation (Wildlife) Regulation, other than common species, are to be submitted to the Queensland Herbarium for identification - the methodology in Biocondition: A Condition Assessment Framework for Terrestrial Biodiversity in Queensland: Assessment Manual (version 2.1) (Eyre et al. 2011) and Ecological Equivalence Methodology Guidelines (version 1) (Department of Environment and Resource Management 2011d) for sites possibly requiring offset considerations under the Policy for Vegetation Management Offsets (version 3) (Department of Environment and Resource Management 2011b) or Queensland Biodiversity Offset Policy (version 1) (Department of Environment and Resource Management 2011b) and Resource Management 2011b).
+- · the relevant regional vegetation management codes - site data should be recorded in a form compatible with the Queensland Herbarium CORVEG database and HERBRECS - the minimum site size should be 10 × 50 metres - · a complete list of species present at each site should be recorded - the surveys to include species structure, assemblage, diversity and abundance - · the relative abundance of plant species present to be recorded - any plant species of conservation, cultural, commercial or recreational significance to be identified - specimens of species listed as protected plants under the Nature Conservation (Wildlife) Regulation, other than common species, are to be submitted to the Queensland Herbarium for identification - the methodology in Biocondition: A Condition Assessment Framework for Terrestrial Biodiversity in Queensland: Assessment Manual (version 2.1) (Eyre et al. 2011) and Ecological Equivalence Methodology Guidelines (version 1) (Department of Environment and Resource Management 2011) for sites possibly requiring offset considerations under the Queensland Environmental Offsets Policy (Department of Environment and Heritage Protection 2014).